kulu80/Traffic_Sign_Classifier-DeepLearning-/README.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+Before the the data set summary and exploration the first task is to load the dataset to the working juyter notebook.
+There data sets are loaded, the frist is set is training set and the second set is the validation set, the last dataset is the testing set.

+After the loading the data sets into the jupyter notebook a summary of was made for each of the data set which conists of different traffic sign images.
+The numpy libaray is used for this part.
+The folllowing is the summayr statistic for about the data sets.

-* The size of training set is ?
+* The size of training set is = 34799
-* The size of the validation set is ?
+* The size of the validation set is = 4410
-* The size of test set is ?
+* The size of test set is = 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is = (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is = 43

 #### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+I moastly used the pands liberary and seaborn for data manipulation and data isualization of the traffic data set.
+The fist thing that I do is to explore the number of each (frequence/occurence) of each classes in the triaining data set.
+This important to know the nature of distribution the data set, if skwed to one class it greatly affects the performance of a model.
+The following bargraph dipicts the distribution of each classes of the traffic sign images for the training data set.

 ![alt text](https://github.com/kulu80/Traffic_Sign_Classifier-DeepLearning-/blob/master/total_count.png)

 ![alt text]( https://github.com/kulu80/Traffic_Sign_Classifier-DeepLearning-/blob/master/total_count_after.png)
 ![alt text][image1]